rickstaa/panda-autograsp/_sources/dev/doc_dev.rst.txt

 .. warning::

     Please make sure you are on the ``melodic-devel`` branch while building the documentation.
-Otherwise you will be greeted by errors.
+Otherwise, you will be greeted by errors.